SaimShaikh/jenkins_for_DevOps/Jenkins_UI/Readme.md

 ### What is the Jenkins Dashboard?

-The Jenkins dashboard is your **main control center** - the first page you see after logging into Jenkins[44].
+The Jenkins dashboard is your **main control center** - the first page you see after logging into Jenkins.

 ### What You'll See: